1 – Australia & Amazon Wildfires

 Following increased pressure from the international community, Bolsonaro eventually dispatched over 44,000 Brazilian troops and allocated funds to fight the fires, later signing a decree to prevent such fires for a sixty-day period.

-Meanwhile, huge bushfires in Australia saw millions of hectares of land destroyed, with much of the land being the habitat for the koala bear, seeing up to 1,000 koalas killed.
+Meanwhile, huge bushfires in Australia saw millions of hectares of land destroyed, with much of the land being the habitat for the koala bear.

 2 – The Mueller Report